Eschatologue/CM_wiki/docs/equipment/adventuring-gear/cm.md

 Adventuring gear, 500 sp, S.

 A compact electronic device, designed to detect harmful radiation and corruption levels.
-It emits a series of clicking noises that increase in frequency as radiation or corruption levels rise, and it flashes a dim light for 5 feet when radiation is detected within 15 feet.
+It emits a series of clicking noises that increase in frequency as radiation or corruption levels rise when radiation or corruption is detected within 15 feet.

 ---